Updated: 25.4.25

 The Origins and Evolution

-The concept of a global day advocating for women's rights gained momentum at the 1910 International Conference of Working Women in Copenhagen.
-By March 19, 1911, the first IWD was celebrated in Austria, Denmark, Germany, and Switzerland.
+Momentum grew internationally at the 1910 International Conference of Working Women in Copenhagen.
+By March 19, 1911, IWD was celebrated in Austria, Denmark, Germany, and Switzerland.
+March 8 later became the global date to advocate for women's rights and celebrate their achievements.

 Spotlight on Key Figures